 The core values of a Liberty Mindset, on the other hand, are a great commitment to the rights of individuals; freedom of speech, freedom of thoughts, open inquiry, civil discourse and most importantly the virtue of intellectual humility which underpins these values.
 Ghanaians and members of political parties should NOT shy away from civil discourses and open inquiries and corruption confrontations of their respective intra-party leadership and the nation at large.
 The New Ghanaian and Citizen should demonstrate The Liberty Mindset that will not make him/her Idiot nor be part of any form of groupings that has the Tribespeople orientations.
 The new Citizen should have a Liberty Mindset.
 Emotional Intelligence which is founded on EMPATHY nurtures The Liberty Mindset.

 The National Character that we can consciously build to support our nation-building through Emotional Intelligence or Empathy is

 (The acronym AM H3).

-A-Appropriatism is a philosophical consciousness that enables a person to take action that is fit for the circumstance and brings improvement in relationship.
+A-Appropriatism is a philosophical consciousness that enables a person to take action that is fit for the circumstance and brings improvement in the relationship.
 Appropriatism is focused on the improvement of humanity and helps bridge the understanding of political, religious, social, economic and technological philosophies.
 The new Ghanaian with TLM is conscious of Appropriatism.